amzn/style-dictionary/docs/formats.md

 ### Format configuration

-Formats can take configuration to make them more flexible.
+Formats are flexible and may accept configuration options.
 This allows you to re-use the same format multiple times with different configurations or to allow the format to use data not defined in the tokens themselves.
-To configure a format, add extra attributes on the file object in your configuration like the following:
+To configure a format, add extra attributes on the file object in your configuration as written below:

 ```json
 {